Mick235711/Beijing-Subway-Tools/docs/specification.md

     - In this case, the `rules` field can simply be `[{fare: N}]`.
 You can also optionally supply the `apply_time` fields.
 - `distance`: Fare is calculated based on the distance traveled.
 - `station`: Fare is calculated based on the number of stations traveled.
+- `manual`: Fare is specified manually for each pair of stations.

 If `derive_from` is supplied, this group's info will be derived from another group.
 The `derived_from` format should be `{name: "some_group", ...}`, where the additional modifiers include: